 Language.
 At least this time, the MPAA rating got it right.
 One word.
 The Dolittle movie was so close into being completely swear word free.
 But unfortunately, the phrase “it’s d*mn time,” is used in this film.
 Interesting choice considering the fact that even the usual OMG statement is replaced with “gosh.”
 Completely unnecessary, I don’t understand why we needed that one word in the film at all.
 C’mon, film industry.
 A movie without swear words CAN be successful and loved.

+What age rating is recommended for Dolittle?
 I would not recommend Dolittle movie for kids younger than age 6-years old.
 Some of the rude humor and dialogue heavy scenes may be too much for squirmy children.
 I do think that Stephen Gaghan did an overall good job in keeping the family in mind for this film, compared to his more adult-themed resume.

 No strong leading characters.
 No strong story.
 From Iron Man to Dolittle, Downey Jr.’s portrayal is not going to be winning any awards this time.
 Nothing overly blaring or shocking really, this Dolittle film echos nostalgic childhood movies, but I don’t think it will become a family classic.
 Was it fun to watch?
 Sure.
 But if you’re looking for RDJ to give the performance of a lifetime, I think he left it with his fake English accent.